junepwk/School-District-Analysis/README.md

 ![new_ths_school_summary](https://github.com/junepwk/school-district-analysis/blob/main/Resources/new_data/new_ths_school_summary.png)

 ### Thomas High School’s performance VS. Other Schools
 The updated results showed that Thomas High School retained their 2nd place position out of 15 schools in the district.
-Therefore, there are no effect to Thomas High School's performance relative to the other schools.
+Therefore, there were no effect to Thomas High School's performance relative to the other schools.

 *Original Top 5 Schools
 ![top_five](https://github.com/junepwk/school-district-analysis/blob/main/Resources/original_data/top_five.png)